 What determines whether or not a student qualifies for financial aid?

 All financial aid grants are based on financial need.
 Each request for aid is assessed individually.
-The Phoenix School uses SSS (School and Student Service) to process financial data.
+The Phoenix School uses FAST to process financial data.
 The need assessment is based on family income and expenses, assets and liabilities, family size, and the number of children attending tuition charging schools.
 Each year families qualify for more financial aid than is available.

-What is SSS and what role does it play in determining a financial aid award?
+What is FAST and what role does it play in determining a financial aid award?

 What if we have not completed our tax return by the February 15th deadline?
 Will this delay a financial aid decision?

-No, you should complete all of the required forms for SSS, and send them off to Princeton, NJ by January 30th.
-The Financial Aid Committee will accept last year’s tax return as a basis, and the financial aid award will be contingent upon receiving a copy of your completed tax return for 2007.
-We also require a copy of the parents’ 2007 W-2 forms at the time of application in the event that your taxes have not yet been completed.
+No, you should complete all of the required forms for FAST, and submit them by January 30th to ensure the school’s Feb.15th deadline for a complete application.
+The Financial Aid Committee will accept last year’s tax return as a basis, and the financial aid award will be contingent upon receiving a copy of your completed tax return for the current year.

 How do I apply for financial aid if I am separated or divorced?